-Tinker's Creek is a 1.6 mile lightly trafficked out and back trail located near Streetsboro, Ohio that features a river and is good for all skill levels.
-The trail is primarily used for hiking and is accessible year-round.
+Tinker's Creek is a 1.6 mile lightly trafficked out and back trail located near Streetsboro, Ohio that features a lake and is good for all skill levels.
+The trail is primarily used for hiking, walking, and trail running and is accessible year-round.

 Very pleasant trail.
 Easy to walk for all fitness levels.